williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/index.md

 # Authentication with Okta

 Authentication is a crucial part of any application development.
-Whether you are developing an internal IT app for your employees – or building a portal for your partners – or exposing a set of APIs for developers building apps around your resources, Okta Platform can provide the right support for your projects.
+Whether you are developing an internal IT app for your employees – or building a portal for your partners – or exposing a set of APIs for developers building apps around your resources, Okta provides the right support for your projects.

 ## Building Apps That Support SSO